martijn/xsv/README.md

 Xsv is designed for worksheets with a single table of data, optionally with a header row.
 It only casts values to basic Ruby types (integer, float, date and time) and does not deal with most formatting or more advanced functionality.
-The goal is to allow for fast parsing of large worksheets with minimal RAM and CPU consumption.
+It strives for fast processing of large worksheets with minimal RAM and CPU consumption and has been in production use since the earliest versions.

 Xsv stands for 'Excel Separated Values', because Excel just gets in the way.